cjdbarlow/Part-One/tricyclic_antidepressant_overdose.md

 **α-antagonism** results in vasodilatation and subsequent **hypotension**.
 Hypotension may also be due to myocardial depression from sodium channel blockade.

 Blockade of fast sodium channels occurs in the His-Purkinje system, as well as the atrial and ventricular myocardium.
 This results in **decreased myocardial impulse conduction**.
 They block channels in the inactivated state, resulting in a **use-dependent blockade** such that the **effect is greater at faster heart rates**.
 This results in an increased depolarisation and repolarisation time.
-ECG findings are consistent with this and are essentially pathognomnic:
+ECG findings are consistent with this and are essentially pathognomonic:
 * Widened QRS
-* Right axis deviaiton of the terminal QRS
+* Right axis deviation of the terminal QRS
   \>3mm terminal R wave in aVR

 Additional ECG findings include:
 * Tachycardia
 * Any degree of heart block
-* Ventricular arrythmias
+* Ventricular arrhythmias

 ###Central toxicity
-Central toxicity is predominantly due to anticholinergic effects, though antihistamingergic effects contribute.
+Central toxicity is predominantly due to anticholinergic effects, though antihistaminic effects contribute.

 Anti-cholinergic effects tend to occur prior to cardiac effects, and include:
 * Confusion